Enhanced strong interaction effect in synthetic spin-orbit coupling with mixed spin symmetry: Numerical results

 In the intermediate regime, these populations $p_{\text{aligned}}$, $p_{\text{unaligned}}$ grow differently depending on $g_{\downarrow\uparrow}$.
 While for the weak interaction case~(a) in Fig.~\ref{fig:spinpop_g_antialinged} both populations increase monotonically, for the strong interaction case~(b) in Fig.~\ref{fig:spinpop_g_antialinged} the population $p_{\text{aligned}}$ ($p_{\text{unaligned}}$) reaches an extreme value and overcomes $1/4$ $(3/4)$, i.e. $p_{\text{aligned}}$ is concave, and $p_{\text{unaligned}}$ is convex.

-Furthermore, we have computed the population $p_{\text{M}1}, p_{\text{M}2}, p_{\text{M}3}, p_{\text{M}4}$ of the mixed spin symmetric basis~\eqref{eq:basis_mixspin} (see the details of the calculation to Appendix~\ref{app:mixed}).
+Furthermore, we have computed the population $p_{\text{M}1}, p_{\text{M}2}, p_{\text{M}3}, p_{\text{M}4}$ of the mixed spin symmetric basis~\eqref{eq:basis_mixspin}.
 Since these populations are the same due to our setting $g_{\downarrow\downarrow}=g_{\uparrow\uparrow}$, we have plotted the sum $p_{\text{M}}=p_{\text{M}1}+p_{\text{M}2}+p_{\text{M}3}+p_{\text{M}4}$ (see the dotted lines in Fig.~\ref{fig:spinpop_g_antialinged}(a,b)).
 We have found that a large amount of the mixed spin symmetric states appear in the ground state for the strong interaction case (b) in Fig.~\ref{fig:spinpop_g_antialinged}.
 Considering $p_{\text{unaligned}}=p_{\text{S}2+\text{S}3}+p_{\text{M}}$ with $p_{\text{S}2+\text{S}3}$ the population of $\ket{S_2}$ and $\ket{S_3}$, this leads to the non-monotonic growth of $p_{\text{aligned}}$, $p_{\text{unaligned}}$.
 This is also seen in the two-particle system, and in that case it is originated from the emergence of the anti-symmetric pseudo-spin states~\cite{Usui2020Spin}.
 The interaction energy increases for increasing the contact interaction strength in general, but the anti-symmetric pseudo-spin states do not feel contact interactions.
 Thus, the appearance of the anti-symmetric pseudo-spin states for strong contact interactions suppresses the interaction energy.
-Therefore, it is a question whether the mixed spin symmetric states also reduce the interaction energy in the case we consider, and the answer is that they do.
+In three-particle systems, the mixed spin symmetric states is mixture of spin symmetric states and spin antisymmetric states, and this anti-symmetry reduces the interaction energy.
 We have calculated the interaction energy $E_{\text{int}}=\langle\hat{H}_{\text{int}}\rangle$ and plotted it as a function of $\Omega$, which displays a dent for strong interaction (see Fig.~\ref{fig:spinpop_g_antialinged}(c)).
 Finally, we have inspected the non-monotonic growth of $p_{\text{unaligned}}$ for a wide range of interaction $g_{\downarrow\uparrow}$ (see Fig.~\ref{fig:spinpop_2d}) and confirmed that the excess over $3/4$ is larger for stronger $g_{\downarrow\uparrow}$.